-If you need to improve an office’s acoustics without adding full walls, try installing acoustic slatted panels.
-These can separate areas while also dampening sound, and can easily be added to existing wall space without major renovation being required.
+If you need to improve office acoustics without adding full walls, try installing acoustic slatted panels.
+These can separate areas while also dampening sound, and can easily be added to existing wall space without the need for major renovations.

 The slatted walls in this example add flair to the room while minimizing echoes in the hallway and lobby.